PolyGraph Discrepancy: a classifier-based metric for graph generation: Experiments

 \section{Experiments}

-We empirically validate \ac{pgd} through a series of experiments designed to test its robustness, sensitivity, and practical utility against standard MMD-based metrics for evaluating graph generative models.
-Our investigation consists of four stages: \begin{itemize}[nosep,left=1pt] \item First, \cref{subsec:mmd-variance-experiments} shows that MMD evaluations suffer from substantial bias and variance, motivating the use of larger datasets, unbiased estimators, and subsampling to assess estimate stability. \item In \cref{subsec:pgd-perturbation-experiments}, we show that \ac{pgd} behaves predictably and reliably when applied to datasets with controlled, synthetic perturbations. \item In a realistic use case for a state-of-the-art diffusion model (\cref{subsec:pgd-model-quality-experiments}), we show that \ac{pgd} reliably tracks training progress and performance gains when increasing the number of denoising steps.
-Our results indicate that \ac{pgd} captures model quality more reliably than MMD metrics. \item Finally, in~\cref{subsec:benchmark-experiments} we leverage \ac{pgd} to conduct a comprehensive benchmark of several representative \acp{ggm}. \end{itemize} Unless otherwise stated, all \ac{pgd} metrics are based on the \ac{js} distance estimated using TabPFN as the discriminator.
+We empirically validate \ac{pgs} through a series of experiments designed to test its robustness, sensitivity, and practical utility against standard MMD-based metrics for evaluating graph generative models.
+Our investigation consists of four stages: \begin{itemize}[nosep,left=1pt] \item First, \cref{subsec:mmd-variance-experiments} shows that MMD evaluations suffer from \emph{substantial bias and variance on current datasets}, motivating the use of larger datasets, unbiased estimators, and subsampling to assess estimate stability. \item In \cref{subsec:pgs-perturbation-experiments}, we show that \emph{\ac{pgs} correlates well with controlled perturbations} applied to synthetic datasets, showing the power of JSD to distinguish samples from different distributions. \item In a realistic use case for a state-of-the-art diffusion model (\cref{subsec:pgs-model-quality-experiments}), we show that \emph{\ac{pgs} reliably tracks training progress and performance gains} when increasing the number of denoising steps.
+Our results indicate that PGD captures model quality more reliably than MMD metrics. \item Finally, in~\cref{subsec:benchmark-experiments} we leverage \ac{pgs} to conduct a \emph{comprehensive benchmark} of several representative \acp{ggm}. \end{itemize} Unless otherwise stated, all \ac{pgs} scores are based on the \ac{js} distance estimated using TabPFN as the discriminator.
 Following previous works~\citep{you2018graphrnn,liao2019gran,thompson2022evaluation}, we use degree histograms (abbreviated as Degree/Deg. in our tables and figures), clustering coefficient histograms (Clustering/Clust.), the Laplacian spectrum (Spectral/Spec.), orbit counts (Orbit), and GIN embeddings (GIN) as descriptors.
 For molecular graphs, we use domain-specific descriptors based on topological properties, physico-chemical parameters, and learned representations.
 We refer to \cref{appendix:graph-descriptors} for further details.